October the 20th 2016, 19:00

 at EUTOPIA Stage

-The play WHAT ARE THEY DOING HERE? and a conversation about hope
+The play WHAT ARE THEY DOING HERE?

 On October the 20th 2016 at 19:00 EUTOPIA Stage is welcoming you to an evening in the sign of hope.
 The event begins with the play WHAT ARE THEY DOING HERE? by C:NTACT.
 After the play a conversation about hope will follow between the award-winning writer Carsten Jensen and creative director and debater Christian Have.